MrGracu/BombPoint/README.md

   If there is a problem with the display of characters (they do not look like the pictures below), it may be enough to change the font in the command line settings to "**Raster Fonts**".

 ## Works on systems
-- Windows Vista or later.
+- Windows Vista or later

 ## Gallery